tribhuwan-kumar/Artimux/README.md

 For more customization [see](https://github.com/janoamaral/tokyo-night-tmux#tokyo-night-tmux)

 ## TYM (Tmux YouTube Music)
-A simple shell script for streaming YouTube Music in the terminal.
+A simple shell application for streaming YouTube Music in the terminal.

 ### Configuration of TYM:
 #### Depndencies